France’s Lois Boisson entered Roland Garros as the world’s No. 361 player. She’s become the host nation’s Cinderella story

 The 22-year-old was the lowest-ranked player to reach the fourth found at Roland Garros since Serena Williams sat at world No. 451 when she made her grand slam return in 2018 after giving birth to her first daughter, according to the WTA.

+That’s not the only Serena record Boisson has matched in Paris.
+The Frenchwoman is the first player ranked outside the top-300 to defeat at least two top-10 competitors in a single tournament since Williams achieved the feat in Chicago in 1997, per Opta.

-Now, Boisson’s the lowest-ranked player to reach the quarterfinals at any of tennis’s four major tournaments since 418th-ranked Kaia Kanepi at the 2017 US Open.
+And the records don’t stop there for the emerging talent.
+After becoming the lowest-ranked player to reach the quarterfinals at a major since 418th-ranked Kaia Kanepi at the 2017 US Open, Boisson is now the lowest-ranked women’s semifinalist at a grand slam in 40 years.

-With her victory over Pegula, Boisson is the first women’s singles player in 17 years to reach the quarterfinals in her grand slam main draw debut since Carla Suarez Navarro at Roland Garros.
+With her victory over Pegula, Boisson became the first women’s singles player in 17 years to reach the quarterfinals in her grand slam main draw debut since Carla Suárez Navarro at Roland Garros.
+Now, she’s only the third women’s player to make a semifinal at her first major since Monica Seles in 1989 and Jennifer Capriati in 1990.

 Talk about announcing yourself to the world – and in your home nation.